Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Giants stats and trends

-- New York has five wins against the spread in 10 games this year.

-- The Giants have an ATS record of 3-3 in their six games as an underdog of 3.5 points or more this season.
+- The Giants have an against the spread record of 3-3 in their six games as an underdog of 3.5 points or more this season.

-- New York's games this season have hit the over three times in 10 opportunities (30%).
+- New York's games this year have gone over the point total three times in 10 opportunities (30%).

-- When New York scores more than 23.6 points, it is 3-0 against the spread and 2-1 overall.
+- New York is 3-0 against the spread and 2-1 overall in games when it records more than 23.6 points.

-- When New York totals more than 348.1 yards, the team is 2-1 against the spread and 1-2 overall.
+- New York is 2-1 against the spread and 1-2 overall when the team picks up more than 348.1 yards.

-- The Giants have turned the ball over two more times (14 total) than the Eagles have forced a turnover (12) this season.
+- The Giants have turned the ball over 14 times this season, two more turnovers than the Eagles have forced (12).

 Home and road insights

-- At home this season, New York has two wins against the spread and is 2-3 overall.

-- In five home games this year, New York has not gone over the total.
+- New York has not hit the over in five home games this year.

-- This season, Giants home games average 45.5 points, equal to this outing's over/under.
+- The average total in Giants home games this season is 45.5 points, the same as this contest's over/under.

-- In away games, Philadelphia is 4-2 against the spread, and 4-2 overall.
+- This season on the road, Philadelphia is 4-2 against the spread and 4-2 overall.

-- The Eagles are unbeaten ATS (1-0) as 3.5-point favorites or more on the road.
+- The Eagles are unbeaten ATS (1-0) as 3.5-point favorites or more away from home.

-- In six road games this season, Philadelphia has gone over the total three times.
+- In three of six road games this year, Philadelphia has hit the over.

 Powered by Data Skrive.